Walter van Heuven

-Research in my lab focuses on understanding the processes underlying visual word recognition, language comprehension in bilinguals, the neural processes underlying word processing, the relationship between executive control and language, foreign language vocabulary acquisition, processing of subtitles, non-native speech perception and speech perception training, and developing computational models of visual word recognition.
+Research in my lab focuses on understanding the processes underlying visual word recognition in monolinguals and bilinguals, the neural processes underlying word processing, the relationship between executive processes and language, foreign language vocabulary acquisition, processing of subtitles, non-native speech perception and speech perception training, and developing computational models of visual word recognition.

-We study native and non-native word recognition in various languages, such as English, Dutch, Chinese, Greek, Malay, and Welsh.
+We study visual word recognition in various languages, such as English, Dutch, Chinese, Greek, Malay, and Welsh.

 We use a wide range of methods, such as behavioural testing (reaction times, eye movements), neuroimaging (event-related potentials, function magnetic resonance imaging), and computational cognitive modelling.